renoust/talipot/doc/user/tutorial_intermediate.rst

 	:width: 770

 * First, we want the area occupied by the nodes to reflect the size of the files they represent.
-Naturally, the size of each file is part of the data collected by Tulip when importing the directory.
+Naturally, the size of each file is part of the data collected by Talipot when importing the directory.
 Therefore, we simply have to apply a resizing algorithm on the basis of the file sizes.

 Here are the settings (the size of the files will be mapped to the area of the circles, on a scale from 1 to 10):